 The eldest of twelve children, George Mockford was born in 1826 on December 27th in Southerham, near Lewes, Sussex, to a poor shepherd.
-Mockford narrates his account of his own spiritual journey throughout his life, focusing on the trails and temptations he faced during his childhood and youth, to his ultimate redemption when he broke from the Anglican Church to become a dissenter in his later life.
+Mockford narrates his account of his own spiritual journey throughout his life, focusing on the trials and temptations he faced during his childhood and youth, to his ultimate redemption when he broke from the Anglican Church to become a dissenter in his later life.
 Shortly after the extract ‘Wilderness Journeyings And Gracious Deliverances’ ends, Mockford began preaching and eventually was provided with a house and chapel at Broad Oak, Heathfield in Sussex, where he was a pastor for forty years.

 Ebenezer Chapel, Broad Oak, (Heathfield)

 From early on in this memoir, it is clear to see that from a young age, Mockford did not solely care for God or religion, but rather was raised to fear God by parents who he describes as “church people, who did not like dissenters”.
-Although determined that their children be brought up in a religious household, Mockford seems to portray his parents in a some what hypocritical way, with them only attending church to have their children christened or to attend a funeral.
-As Mockford grew in age, he began to grown in sin, committing petty crimes that were common to those around him.
+Although determined that their children be brought up in a religious household, Mockford portrays his parents in a some what hypocritical way, only attending church to have their children christened or to attend a funeral.
+As Mockford grew in age, he began to grow in sin, committing petty crimes that were common to those around him.
 However, these sins only furthered his fear of God, as he continued to pray, not for forgiveness, but to in hopes to keep the devil away from him.
 It was only when a stranger handed him a religious book did Mockford realise the sins he had been committing.
-Unable to hide from God, he began guilt ridden, with those around him wondering what had caused the boy to have this apparent strange illness.
+Unable to hide from God, he was guilt ridden, with those around him wondering what had caused the boy to have this apparent strange illness.